 Many expecting women have had to limit their in-person appointments and rely on phone or video appointments.
 While many expecting mothers have been able to go to in-person appointments, 48% of pregnant women in the U.S. are relying on virtual care.
 If you have any concerns or discomfort, let your doctor know right away.
 By not being there in person, it can be hard to get the full picture, and your wellbeing and the wellbeing of your baby is the most important thing!
 Do not be afraid to speak up and express your concerns and keep open communication with your doctor.

 If your due date is coming up, talk to your doctor about the hospital visitor policy beforehand.
 Many hospitals have implemented rules about visitors during the pandemic.
 Consult with your doctor to be prepared and let your loved one know.
 It’s one less thing to worry about.

 Know You Are Covered

 As a Friday member, your Friday health plan will cover the standard health tests, supplements, exams, and in-network hospital delivery and stay during your pregnancy.
 In the event you need to need to get testing for COVID-19, Friday Health Plans will cover the testing and treatment of COVID-19 at no cost to members–no coinsurance and no copays.

 While your doctor is your best resource during this time, you can view many other useful websites to help you during this time:

 Coronavirus (COVID-19), Pregnancy, and Breastfeeding: A Message for Patients - The American College of Obstetricians and Gynecologists (ACOG)

 If You Are Pregnant, Breastfeeding, or Caring for Young Children – The Center for Disease Control

 Pregnant and worried about the new coronavirus? – Harvard Health Blog

-As always, please give our customer service team a call with any questions about your health plan: 800-475-8466 or email@example.com
+As always, please email our customer service team at email@example.com